ophub/amlogic-s9xxx-armbian/documents/README.md

                 └── more kernel directory...
 ```

-- When compiling the kernel locally, you can manually create the corresponding directory and add the corresponding custom kernel patches.
+- For local kernel compilation, manually create the corresponding directory and add your custom kernel patches.
-- When cloud compiling with GitHub Actions, you can use the `kernel_patch` parameter to specify the directory of the kernel patch in your repository, such as the usage of [compile-beta-kernel.yml](https://github.com/ophub/kernel/blob/main/.github/workflows/compile-beta-kernel.yml) in the [kernel](https://github.com/ophub/kernel) repository:
+- For GitHub Actions cloud compilation, use the `kernel_patch` parameter to specify the kernel patch directory in your repository.
+For example, see the usage in [compile-beta-kernel.yml](https://github.com/ophub/kernel/blob/main/.github/workflows/compile-beta-kernel.yml) in the [kernel](https://github.com/ophub/kernel) repository:

 ```yaml
 - name: Compile the kernel